 Chicken soup is the best when you’re feeling low.
 A common feeling during cancer treatment.
-This Tarragon & Lemon Chicken Soup is a version of the classic which is not only soothing but also delicious.
-To get the delicate anise back notes that make this simple soup so very good, you’re going to need to use fresh tarragon, dry just won’t cut it.
+This Tarragon & Lemon Chicken Soup is a version of the classic which is not only soothing but also... delicious.
+To get the delicate anise flavor that makes this simple soup so very good, you’re going to need to use fresh tarragon, dry just won’t cut it.
 The flavor of soft leaved herbs like tarragon, parsley, and basil don’t survive the drying process well.
-I never cared for tarragon until I tasted it fresh, and now it’s a firm favorite, so seek out fresh, and give this easy nourishing soup a try.

-4. Ladle into bowls and serve with a sprinkling of fresh tarragon
+Ladle into bowls and serve with a sprinkling of fresh tarragon.

 If you can’t find fresh tarragon, try a handful of fresh basil leaves instead.
 It won’t be the same taste, but it will a lot better than using dried herbs.